-Filing fees for Chapter 7 and Chapter 13 bankruptcy start around $300 but can increase depending on court actions.
+Filing fees for Chapter 7 and Chapter 13 bankruptcy start around $330, but additional court actions and service fees can increase the total.

-Jump to insightLow-income filers may be able to reduce costs through fee waivers or legal aid.
+Jump to insightLow-income filers may qualify for fee waivers or free legal aid to significantly reduce filing costs.

-Jump to insightDebt consolidation, credit counseling or negotiation could help you avoid bankruptcy altogether.
+Jump to insightAlternatives like debt consolidation or credit counseling may help you avoid bankruptcy altogether.

 Jump to insightFiling fees for bankruptcy